ably77/gehc-gateway-poc-runbook/README.md

 EOF
 ```

-Then, you need to update the `AuthConfig` object to add the authorization step:
+Then, you need to update the `ExtAuthPolicy` object to add the authorization step:
 ```bash
 kubectl --context ${MGMT} apply -f - <<EOF
 apiVersion: security.policy.gloo.solo.io/v2